 Technically, both are also similar:

 Atomic Data is more strict than Solid - which means that it only accepts data that conforms to a specific shape.
 In a Solid Pod, you're free to add any shape of data that you like - it is not validated by some schema.
 Yes, there are some efforts of using SHACL or SHEX to constrain data before putting it in, but as of now it is not part of the spec or any implementation that I know of.
-A lack of schema strictness can useful and quick, especially if you write data by hand, but it also limits how easy it is to build reliable apps with that data.
+A lack of schema strictness can be helpful during prototyping and rapid development, especially if you write data by hand, but it also limits how easy it is to build reliable apps with that data.
 Atomic Data aims to be very friendly for developers that re-use data, and that's why we take a different approach: all data must be validated by Atomic Schema before it's stored on a server.
+This means that all Atomic Properties will have to exist on a publicly accessible URL, before the property can be used somewhere.

 Event sourcing means that all changes are stored (persisted) and used to calculate the current state of things.
 In practice, this means that users get a couple of nice features for free: